panos-kosmidis/protos/README.md

 If you're on a mac: `sudo port install libxml2`

-If you're on linxu: `sudo apt-get install libxml2-dev`
+If you're on linux: `sudo apt-get install libxml2-dev`

 ## Starting the Server